nickilchen/valuecell/README.md

 ## Configuration

+More detailed configuration information can be found at [CONFIGURATION_GUIDE](./docs/CONFIGURATION_GUIDE.md)

 ### Model Providers
-Configure your preferred model providers by editing the ⁠`.env` file:
+Configure your preferred model providers by editing the `.env` file:

-- **Primary Support**: [OpenRouter](https://openrouter.ai) - Currently the main supported provider for most agents
-- **TradingAgents** requires the use of Memory.
-If you use OpenRouter as API key, configuring the Embedding model parameters will be needed (since OpenRouter does not support Embedding models).
-Please refer to the TradingAgents/.env.example file and copy its configuration into the .env file located in the root directory.
+- **Simple Setup**: Just configure the model provider's API Key

+- **Advanced Configuration**: For research-type agents, you need to configure more environment variables.
+Please refer to the `.env.example` file for details.

+- **Official Recommendation**: Configure OpenRouter + any supplier that provides embedding models.
+Reason: This enables quick model switching across providers and provides RAG+Memory AI capabilities

 Choose your preferred models and providers based on your requirements and preferences.

 ## Running the Application

-Launch the complete application stack (frontend, backend, and agents):
+Launch the complete application (frontend, backend, and agents):

 ### Linux / Macos
 ```bash